 Whether you’re facing a global or personal crisis—or a mix of both—building resilience can help you cope with stress, overcome adversity, and enjoy the better days to come.

-Whether the source of disruption in your life is a global emergency or a personal tragedy—or both—living through difficult times can take a heavy toll on your mood, health, and outlook.
+Living through difficult times can take a heavy toll on your mood, health, and outlook.
 It can leave you feeling helpless and overwhelmed by stress and anxiety.
 You may be painfully grieving all that you’ve lost and are not sure how to move on with your life.

 While there’s no way to avoid adversity, there are ways to help smooth the rough waters and regain a sense of control.
 Resilience is the ability to cope with the loss, change, and trauma that have been inevitable parts of life even before these extraordinary times.
 Building resilience can help you better adapt to life-changing events, cope with turbulent times, and bounce back from hardship and tragedy.